 And if you choose the right ones, those that are heavier, the weights will do their work while taking very little space inside your safe.

-Option 4: Use steel slab
+Option 4: Use Steel Slab

-The last method in how to secure a safe without having to bolt it down the floor is by using a heavy steel slab.
+The last method how to secure a safe without having to bolt it down the floor is by using a heavy steel slab.
 We are actually talking about a technique that’s quite similar to the previous one, with the difference of having a huge and bulky object attached to the safe beside the heavy one.

 So the idea is, once again, to make sure thieves cannot get the safe out of your home – first because the extra weight will incapacitate them in that intent, and second because it will be quite impossible for them to do that with the huge and robust item on it.